Start any Spring Boot App as a Windows Service with AlwaysUp

 Confirm Spring Boot is Working

 12. That's it!
-Next time your computer boots, your Spring Boot application will be launched immediately, before anyone logs on.
+Next time your computer boots, AlwaysUp will launch your Spring Boot application, before anyone logs on.

-Feel free to edit the entry in AlwaysUp and explore the advanced options.
-For example, setup a "sanity check" to monitor the HTTP port for failures, send email if the service dies, and much more.
+Feel free to edit the entry in AlwaysUp and explore the many advanced options available to you.

-Spring Boot Application not working properly as a Windows Service?
+Spring Boot not working properly as a Windows Service?

-• From AlwaysUp, select Application > Report Activity > Today to bring up an HTML report detailing the interaction between AlwaysUp and Spring Boot/Maven/Java.
-The AlwaysUp Event Log Messages page explains the messages that may appear.
+• From AlwaysUp, select Application > Report Activity > Today to bring up an HTML report detailing the interaction between AlwaysUp and your Spring Boot application.
+The AlwaysUp Event Log Messages page explains the more obscure messages.

 • Browse the AlwaysUp FAQ for answers to commonly asked questions and troubleshooting tips.